The3DP/VerseData.github.io/README.md

 ## VerseData
-Welcome to VerseDate!
+Welcome to VerseData!
 This mini [**Github Pages**](https://docs.github.com/en/pages) site is updated manually every day for a new and exciting Bible verse.

 #### NOTE: This repo was on hold because of a problem occuring with Github pages.
 #### As of 2026, a new GitHub Pages site has been deployed.